 Prize-longlisted novel The Water Cure is also on the line-up, speaking

 about her new book Blue Ticket.
-The tent is also where to head to hear
+This tent is also where to hear

 from self-titled ‘sexpert’ Flo Perry, who is presenting a talk based on

-from the music, comedy and literature, there's a stunning selection of
+from the music, comedy and literature, there's also a stunning selection of

 dance on offer, including the Birmingham Royal Ballet’s Waterfront debut